ganeshv/mtop/README.md

 ![mtop with dropdown](https://raw.github.com/ganeshv/mtop/master/screenshots/mtop2.png)

-This `bash` script gets data from `top` and renders the usage graph to a BMP file created from scratch, with no external image libraries or dependencies.
+This `bash` script gets data from `top` and renders the usage graph to a BMP file created from scratch, with no external image processing utilities or dependencies.

+## Usage

+Install [BitBar](https://getbitbar.com/) and copy `mtop.5s.sh` from this repo into the plugins directory you chose when you first ran BitBar.

+That's it.
+You should see the `mtop` graph in your menu bar.

+Should work on Mountain Lion through El Capitan.